jfrux/cfenv/README.md

 # Groom your app’s CFML dev environment with cfenv.

-Use cfenv to pick a Railo version for your application and guarantee that your development environment matches production.
+Use cfenv to pick a Railo version for your application and ensure that your development environment matches production.

-**Configuration free.** Run our simple installer from ANY computer, and you'll be developing a new CFML application within roughly a minute.

 **Truly empowering.** Specify your app's Railo version once, in a single file.
 Keep all your teammates on the same page.
 No headaches running apps on different versions of Railo.